m-a-mohsen/course-planner/README.md

 ## Roadmap
 Check projects section.
 ## Contribution
-Your contribtion is higly apprcitiated in below roles:
+Your contribution is highly appreciated in below roles:

 - **User** : use the product and share your feedback.
-- **Testter** : test code for bugs or potintial issues.
+- **Tester** : test code for bugs or potential issues.
 - **Tech writer** : work on user documentation and fix typos :)
 - **Dev** : help in coding features and fix bugs.
-- **Tech advisor**: propse solutions for roadblocks and advice on technology.
+- **Tech advisor**: propose solutions for roadblocks and advice on technology.

 ## Resources